Jack-cpu666/Syscall-Aimbot/README.md

 ## Overview

-The AIRPLANE Defense System is a real-time computer vision Aimbbot built in C that uses ONNX Runtime and YOLOv8 object detection to identify and track targets on screen.
+The AIRPLANE Defense System is a real-time computer vision Aimbot built in C that uses ONNX Runtime and YOLOv8 object detection to identify and track targets on screen.
 The system captures a region of the screen, processes it through a neural network, and provides automated target acquisition capabilities.

 ### Key Features
 - **Real-time object detection** using YOLOv8 neural network